Perspective | The dullness is the point

 He is all the fervor without the frenzy, all the rancor but in a respectable format.
 He might have the charisma of a bag of milk, but that was the point: Voters have liked that sort of thing.
 Pour him in a suit and he’s palatable.

 Harris, meanwhile, was a woman standing in for the 66 percent of women who, according to a recent poll, prefer Biden to Trump.
 She gave her fans plenty to talk about and screen-grab in the coming days.
-At least half a dozen of her phrases were instantly meme-worthy: “I am so glad we went through a little history lesson,” which she said with a wide, pained smile, became a ready rejoinder for every woman who has ever felt talked-down-to.
+At least half a dozen of her phrases were instantly meme-worthy: “I am so glad we went through a little history lesson,” which she said with a wide, pained smile, became a ready rejoinder for every woman who has ever felt talked down to.

 But Pence’s performance was the real magic trick.
 He was a man standing up to defend a status quo that has become indefensible.
 He took the Trump administration’s shoddy pandemic response, its mountainous falsehoods, its outsize sense of grievance and its weird conspiracy theories, and he packaged them into something that bordered on normal, something that Blitzer could call “civil.”
 He turned it into a gallon of Lactaid.